The-Foreigners/The-Foreigners.github.io/objectives.md

   - Use cover to prevent casting being seen.
   - Keep track of reactions.

-- USE REACTION TO IDENTIFY A SPELL AS IT IS CAST (especially for non-obvious effects).
+- USE REACTION TO IDENTIFY A SPELL AS IT IS CAST
   - Use to cast dispel at appropriate level.
+  - Do especially for non-obvious effects.
     - Review XGtE on perceiving a caster at work (e.g. Charm/Suggestion).
   - From XGtE, DC is INT(Arcana) 15 + Spell Level (with advantage if cleric).
     - What if it is an innate ability from a creature you've seen before?

-- ATTEMPT BREAKING CONCENTRATION BY HOLDING DAMAGE UNTIL OPPOSING CASTER CASTS.
+- ATTEMPT BREAKING CONCENTRATION BY HOLDING DAMAGE.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.